Verteego/vds-doc/installation.rst

 """"""""""

 For your first sign in you can use the following credentials.
 For security reasons, remember to change them or delete the default user after your first login.

-Username: vds-user
+- Username: vds-user

-Password: verteego
+- Password: verteego

 4. Custom settings
 """"""""""""""""""

-**Custom infrastructure settings**
+**Customize infrastructure**

 Your installation can be easily customised using the different .YML files in the VDS_ROOT/deployment/ansible directory.